 Christianity has only been around for one percent of the two hundred thousand years humans have been on the planet and 2,000 Christmas days for 2 billion Christians doesn’t seem to have made us any an more tolerant and peaceful species than in the days of paganism.
 The Syrian civil war is estimated to have cost 200,000+ lives in nearly five years, averaging nearly 50,000 per year and still going in 2015.
 Iraq in 2015 was reported at around 15,000 violent deaths continuing the trend from the days of Saddam Hussein’s tyrannical rule.

 In Nigeria, the extremist religious group Boko Haram is estimated to have killed 1,000 villagers this year and over 6,000 in 2014, also abducting 276 schoolgirls.
 Since 2009 they are estimated to have killed 20,000 and displaced over 2 million people from their villages.
 In October IS terrorists killed 128 in Ankara, Turkey.
 In November the Paris IS terrorist attack killed 130 people.
-It was only this Paris attack that created huge outrage in the Christian world.
+But it was only this Paris attack that created any outrage in the Christian world.

 In New Zealand we have to say we had a pretty ‘Famous Five” year by comparison (Africa’s miles away from here).
 Yes we have our climate-change hand-wringers photo-bombing every available opportunity but, until we see Beijing-like images in the streets of Wellington, they are only going to get token traction here.
 The political opposition tried to amp up a sex scandal over ponytailgate, but that just provided fodder for the American chat show hosts to get a few laughs at our expense.
 In truth New Zealand is a Hobbiton and the big issue for us this year seemed to be the constitutional crisis of wondering whether we might like to redesign our flag.